 If you want to read more about the surfaces and how speed is measured here's the technical centre on the the ITF website.

 It's important to note that ITF Classification does not imply any form of ITF approval or endorsement.
-It's simply a ratings system of the various surfaces they have approved as suitable for tennis.
+It's simply a rating system of the various surfaces they have approved as suitable for tennis.
 No weight is placed on different categories for preferred usage.

 What are the Court Speeds for Masters 1000 & 500 tournaments and Grand Slams?